PedroMarianoAlmeida/offical-turbo-v1/README.md

   - [ ] Add size select - Fix on form and on generateImage
   - [ ] Check Controlling an input with a state variable error
 - [ ] Create About page
-- [ ] Create home page (or just Add the History first, because the plan is to put a feed of created images there)
 - [ ] Improve loading dashboard page - On LoadingWrapper - Maybe with shadcn in his package?
 - [ ] Improve loading individually by step on New Image
 - [ ] Improve error pages - On ErrorWrapper - Maybe with shadcn in his package?